Apress/pro-asp.net-core-mvc-2/errata.md

 ---

+Microsoft has renamed the Visual Studio template used to create views.
+Use the **Razor View** item when adding a view to a project, which is the new name for the of **MVC View Page** item.

+(Thanks to Jonathan Murfey for reporting this problem)

+---

 On **Page 859**, the jQuery code that selects invalid elements and applies a Bootstrap class won't work with the final release of Bootstrap 4 (although it does work with the pre-release version specified in the book).
 If you want to use the final release, then you will need to replace the contents of the `script` element that contains the jQuery code in **Listing 27-10** with the following:

     ...